 Georgia Apple Festival (Ellijay, October)

 Here in the Appalachian foothills, farmers swear the cool mountain nights make for the best-tasting, crispest apples.
 Fill your bags with Winesap and other beauties to take home.
-At the fairgrounds in Ellijay, fill up on apple treats, handmade crafts, cloggers and country music.
+At the Georgia Apple Festival in Ellijay, fill up on apple treats, handmade crafts, cloggers and country music.

 Georgia Peanut Festival (Sylvester, October)